calilkhalil/ChapeuDePalha-Rooms/WEB/Funny Cats/README.md

 **Resultado:**

-O servidor retornou a plataforma do sistema operacional, confirmando a execução do comando.
+O servidor retornou à plataforma do sistema operacional, confirmando a execução do comando.

 ![Identificação do Sistema Operacional](2.png)